qudratyunusov/qudratyunusov/Graphics-Driver-Issues.md

 - ~~glGetTexImage/glGetTextureImage/glGetTextureImageEXT do not work with immutable textures if pack/unpack byteswap is requested.
 Workaround implemented.~~ Fixed in driver version 19.4.3

 **Vulkan.**
-- Raster pattern requires 'Strict Mode' to be enabled to deal with framebuffer feedback loops, otherwise a diagonal line may be observed on screen between triangle edges.
 - Primitive restart is 'broken'.
 This seems to be a GCN hardware bug as it also affects mesa drivers to some extent.
 Workaround implemented. (confirmed - see [this commit](https://github.com/mesa3d/mesa/commit/eae8f49fc65e6e625f5e05d38c3bf1b61b84bd3d))

 ### NVIDIA (proprietary)